 High Risk Industry

 Some industries’ email content result in higher-than-average spam complaints, which negatively affects deliverability for the rest of our customers.
-In order to mitigate this risk, we do not allow these industries.
+In order to mitigate this risk, we do not contract with these industries.

 Sender Domain Health

-Your domain health plays a large role in your overall email reputation which factors into your inbox placement.
-Your email reputation, similar to your credit score, is created by your habitual email marketing practices just like how your credit score is determined by your financial practices.
+Your domain health plays a large role in your overall email reputation which can factor into your inbox placement.
+Your email reputation, similar to your credit score, is created by your email marketing practices just like how your credit score is determined by your financial practices.
 Prior to purchasing a house or car, you would check your credit score to ensure you’re in good standing.
-The same is true for launching an email campaign; check your domain health first.
+The same is true for launching an email campaign; check your domain health first using the following steps:

 Did you know the links included in the body of your email are checked as well?
 While you’re checking your domain health in MxToolbox (above), check all the links in the email as well.